clins1994/talks/2024-02-29/src/slides.md

 <!--
 So first, let me introduce myself, my name is Anthony Fu.

 [click] And, Hi!
-My girlfriend Inès draw me this cute avatar and also the illustations you will see later.
-Thanks to her!

-So, my name is Anthon Fu, and...
+My name is Anthon Fu, and...
 -->

 ---